dpsingh/purge-varnish/readme.txt

 == Description ==

 Purge Varnish Cache provides integration between your WordPress site and multiple Varnish Cache servers.
-Purge Varnish Cache sends a PURGE request to the URL of a page or post every time when post content is created or modified.
-This occurs when editing, publishing, commenting or deleting an post item, menu items, front page and when changing themes.
+Purge Varnish Cache sends a PURGE request to the URL of a page or post every time based on configured actions and trigger by site administrator.
 Varnish is a web application accelerator also known as a caching HTTP reverse proxy.

 <strong>Features:</strong>

-*   Minimum configuration.
+*   One time configuration.
-*   admin-socket integration and Varnish admin interface for status etc.
+*   admin-socket integration and Varnish admin interface for status.
-*   Unlimited number of Varnish Cache servers
+*   Purge from N number of Varnish Cache servers
-*   Configurable actions upon events that will expire URLs from varnish cache like reverse proxy caches.
-	*   The front page.
-	*   The post/page created/updated/status changed.
-	*   Any categories or tags associated with the page.
-	*   The menu created/updated.
-	*   Changing theme.
 *   Purge custom URLs.
-*   Purge multiple URLs manually from Varnish cache.
-*   Purge whole site cache manually.
+*   Manual Purge.
+*   One click purge all.
 *   Debugging.

 <strong>Requirements:</strong> Apache sockets module/extention should be enabled.